microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 Here you'll find some of the resources and software that'll be used at HackIoT Reading.

 # Getting Started
 In this tutorial you're going to program the [SODAQ ExpLoRer board](http://support.sodaq.com/sodaq-one/explorer/){:target="_blank"} using the [Aurduino IDE](https://www.arduino.cc/en/Main/Software){:target="_blank"}.
-This tutorial is going guide you in programming the SODAQ Explorer board and connecting it to the [The Thinks Network (TTN)](https://www.thethingsnetwork.org/)
+This tutorial is going to guide you in programming the SODAQ Explorer board and connecting it to the [The Thinks Network (TTN)](https://www.thethingsnetwork.org/)

 **Important** You must be within range of The Things Network coverage area or gateway.
 You can see the [The Things Network Coverage Map](https://www.thethingsnetwork.org/map){:target="_blank"} to check coverage in your area or install your own [LoRaWAN gateway](https://www.thethingsnetwork.org/docs/gateways/gateway/){:target="_blank"} connected to The Things Network.
 If you are **not** within The Things Network coverage area your device will not connect and transmit data to the The Things Network platform.